August 3, 2021

 One of the best restaurants in Lancaster County, Pennsylvania is located just a few miles from the Historic Smithton Inn Bed and Breakfast.
-The Log Cabin restaurant is a historic, lodgelike space that serves elegant American fare.
-Just five miles north of the City of Lancaster, it stands in the heart of Pennsylvania Dutch country, set in a charming residential neighborhood (ie: no, you’re not lost, there really is a restaurant down that street!).
-The restaurant is surrounded by beautiful landscapes and countryside scenery on ground once occupied by the Nanticoke Indians.
+The Log Cabin restaurant is a historic, lodge-like space that serves elegant American fare.
+Just five miles north of Lancaster City, The Log Cabin is in the heart of Pennsylvania Dutch country, set in a charming residential neighborhood (ie: no, you’re not lost, there really is a restaurant down that street!).
+The restaurant is surrounded by beautiful trees and countryside scenery on ground once occupied by the Nanticoke Indians.
 Here is what you need to know about The Log Cabin restaurant before your visit!

 The original structure of The Log Cabin restaurant was built in the early 1900s out of oak logs cut by hand from the adjacent Lehoy Forest.
 During its early years, it was a speakeasy, circumnavigating the law during Prohibition because of its remote location.
 The original owner, C.L.
-Leicey, admitted that illegal alcohol was stored under the wooden booths that are still in The Booth Room today.
-After the Prohibition, The Log Cabin restaurant was hit by the Great Depression but maintained open.
+Leicey, admitted that he stored illegal alcohol under the wooden booths that are still in The Booth Room today.
+After Prohibition, the Great Depression hit, but The Log Cabin restaurant managed to remain open.
 Then, in 1958, Charles DiSantis bought the property to combine his loves for cooking and art.
 Expansions and innovation ensued, and many of the wall portraits that still remain were painted by DiSantis himself!
 Famous customers at the Log Cabin include Frank Sinatra and Lady Gaga!
 The current owners have embarked on some wonderful renovations to the property including a fantastic change to the main bar and some private party spaces that are cozy and elegant.

 Since The Log Cabin is such a perfect “Date Night” or “Romantic Getaway” restaurant, it only makes sense that you should combine a meal there with a night (or TWO) at a romantic local Bed and Breakfast.
-We suggest that after a long day exploring Amish country, settle in for a nice dinner at The Log Cabin restaurant before returning to stay at Historic Smithton Inn for the evening.
+We suggest that after a long day exploring Amish country, you should settle in for a nice dinner at The Log Cabin restaurant before returning to stay at Historic Smithton Inn for the evening.
 Follow up your historical meal with a night in another historical structure in Lancaster County!
-Historic Smithton Inn’s seven guest rooms are each decorated in historic charm.
-Be sure to rest up for a gourmet hand-cooked breakfast at the inn the following morning!